 Are your little grey cells still asking for a challenge?
 If so, why not join a game of chess on Lindenhof - the site of the old Roman city of Zurich?
 Along with stunning views at the top of the hill, the retirees at the many public chess boards will certainly give you the game of your life!

 9. Get yourself some vintage clothes at the Kanzlei flea market

 For those who want a shopping trip in Zurich but don’t want to break the bank, the Kanzlei flea market near Helvetiaplatz is a great place to get a bargain.
 Taking place every Saturday from 7.20am to 4pm, the stalls are sure to offer anything from fine china to knick-knacks and artwork.

 10. Visit the free museums offered by the University of Zurich

 If you haven’t had enough of a museum fix, the University of Zurich has several interesting exhibits that you can access for free.
 The anthropology, zoology and palaeontology museums are well worth a visit, and be sure to have a walk through the ETH and University of Zurich campus on top of the hill while you are there.

-11. Enjoy a free cinema experience at the Ethnological Museum
+11. Enjoy a free cinema experience at the Ethnographic Museum

 12. Go for a jog in Zurich Oerlikon